growr-xyz/growr-documentation/specification/2-2-node-deployment.md

 ### Organization setup

-Once Growr node is deployed, the first thing to do is to create an organization with one initial user.
+Once the Growr node is deployed, the first thing to do is to create an organization with one initial user.

 ```mermaid
 sequenceDiagram